Qu4ndo/hilleberg_scraper/README.md

 This program is based on the wg_gesucht repository and compare the already existing items with new ones and notify via telegram or pushover (or both/none).

 ## Before use ##
 Define your preferred way of notification in the config.txt file under use_notification and set your pushover user-token & app-token or your telegram bot-token & bot-chatID before use or there will be no notification.
-Also check the URL (main.py).
+Also check the URL and change if needed (main.py).

 **config.txt**